Yeꞌkuana language: Morphology

-Ye’kuana's morphology is comparable to that of other Cariban languages.
-Ye'kuana makes use of the following major grammatical aspects: past and non-past.
+Yeꞌkuana's morphology is comparable to that of other Cariban languages.
+Yeꞌkuana makes use of the following major grammatical aspects: past and non-past.
 The 'past' aspect is subdivided into recent and distant (the much more used of the two) as well as perfective and imperfective.
 The 'non-past' is used for present, near future, and general truths.
 As well, probable and definite future aspects are morphologically distinct, there is a distinct imperfective suffix, and the iterative, durative (past), inchoative, terminative aspects are all marked, the latter three being marked periphrastically, rather than with a suffix like the others.

 Pronouns

-The first person plural is represented by three forms in Ye'kuana: a dual inclusive form küwü, a dual exclusive form nña, and a plural inclusive form künwanno.
+The first person plural is represented by three forms in Yeꞌkuana: a dual inclusive form küwü, a dual exclusive form nña, and a plural inclusive form künwanno.
 There is no plural exclusive form.

 Derivational morphology

 There is an extensive and productive derivation system, including nominalising, verbalising, and adverbialising suffixes.
 The system of nominalisation allows for adverbs to be converted, for instance judume ‘black’ becomes judum-ato ‘that which is black’, eetö ‘here’ becomes eeto-no ‘that which is here’, etc.; it also has many varieties of verbal nominalisation: intransitivisation, participlisation, agentivisation (önöö ‘eat (meat)’ becomes t-önöö-nei ‘eater of meat’), deverbal nominalisation of action, instrumental (a’deuwü ‘talk’ gives w-a’deuwü-tojo ‘telephone’), and nominalisation of a participle.
 In terms of verbalisation, there is the benefactive ‘give N to someone, bring N to something’, such as a’deu ‘language, word’ becoming a’deu-tö ‘read, repeat’; its reverse, the privative (womü ‘clothes’ -> i-womü-ka ‘undress someone); a general verbalisation suffix -ma; -nö which can be used to make transitive verbs; -ta which can be used to make intransitive verbs such as vomit and speak; and the occasional suffixes -dö, -wü, and -’ñö.
 Finally, the adverbialising suffixes include: nominal possessive, participial, abilitive, a form that indicates the destination of a movement, one indicating aptitude, indicating newness of action, potential, and deverbal negative.